Wells Fargo Foundation Awards - GuruFocus.com

-Today, the Wells+Fargo+Foundation announced a $7.5 million grant to Habitat+for+Humanity+International to help make homes more affordable and accessible for everyone.
+DES MOINES, IA / ACCESSWIRE / May 8, 2023 / Today, the Wells Fargo Foundation announced a $7.5 million grant to Habitat for Humanity International to help make homes more affordable and accessible for everyone.
 Through the 2023 Wells Fargo Builds program, the grant funding will enable local Habitat for Humanity affiliates to build and repair more than 360 homes nationwide, including accessibility modifications to meet the needs of low-income older adults and people with disabilities.

 As part of the week-long Wells Fargo Builds project, volunteers installed home modifications such as grab bars and wheelchair ramps for homeowners like Robert, a 66-year-old who needed to make his house more accessible for himself and two adult children who use wheelchairs.
 Jessi, a social worker with two young kids at home, now has an updated front porch with sturdy new steps and railings.
 These modifications will help prevent falls during Iowa's harsh winters and enable the homeowner to maintain the condition of her home, which is often a family's greatest asset.